apache/incubator-kie-kogito-apps/data-index/README.md

 ## Compact architecture

-The next dependency is added for quarkus and being able to use in-vm transport tier The next dependency is used to specify the storage of the data index and the transport tier at the same time.
+The next dependency is added for quarkus and being able to use in-vm transport tier.
+The same dependency is used to specify the storage of the data index and the transport tier at the same time.